Fransou/Strong-Baseline-Molecular-FSL/README.md

 </script>
 -->

-# Codebase for the paper "Is meta-learning necessary for few-shot molecular learning?"
+# Codebase for the paper "A Strong Baseline for Molecular Few-Shot Learning"

 This codebase was based on the repository of Chen et al.'s ADKT-IFT model[1], itself based on the FS-mol repository[2].